 The soundtrack gives an even more faithful impression than the graphics, although additional audio channels betray the music's recent origins as well.
 Most of the songs are above average to very good, only the most frequently heard boss music is a bit crappy.
 The purchase of Oniken also includes the music as MP3 download, alongside some pieces of concept art.

 Oniken is a formidable love letter to classic 8-bit action platformers, and the perfect remedy who misses the fun, the challenge, but also the pain inflicted by Ninja Gaiden before it turned 3D or Castlevania before the Metroid influence hijacked the series.
 Every sprite, every level, every bastardly placed pit serves to testify the amount of dedication that went into this project.
 On the other hand that also means that it inherits some of their flaws as well, and players who despair at any of the aforementioned influences won't be much happier with this one either.
 Oniken offers no new solutions, no great innovations, but just a very good variation on a mostly forgotten formula.
-It is available at Desura for a pittance, and a demo is freely available as well, so for fans of the genre there is no reason to not at least give it a try.
+The game is pretty cheap to get, and a demo is freely available as well, so for fans of the genre there is no reason to not at least give it a try.